WessonChen/DotNetCoreTutorialJourney/README.md

 </div>
 ```

-Also, you can have multiple layout view
+Also, you can have multiple layout views

 ##### [Back to Table of Contents](#table-of-contents)